General Pharmaceutical Council: Failures in premises regulation

-A Freedom of Information request submitted by The Pharmacists’ Defence Association in late 2017 found that although the GPhC had issued over 3,500 sanctions against individual registrants (rising to 4,111 by mid 2018), i.e. pharmacists and pharmacy technicians, it had never issued a single sanction for a breach of pharmacy premises standards since its inception in 2010.
-This was despite the fact that there were 995 occasions in the two financial years preceding the FOI request where the GPhC had identified serious issues that it wanted rectifying, where its standards hadn't been met.
+A Freedom of Information request submitted by The Pharmacists’ Defence Association in late 2017 found that although the GPhC had issued over 3,500 sanctions against individual registrants (which number had risen to 4,111 by mid 2018), i.e. pharmacists and pharmacy technicians, it had never issued a single sanction for a breach of pharmacy premises standards since its inception in 2010.
+This was in the context of 995 occasions in the two financial years preceding the FOI request in which the GPhC had identified serious issues at registered pharmacies that it wanted rectifying, where its standards for registered pharmacies had not been met.

-The Freedom of Information request also identified that the GPhC had never:
+The Freedom of Information request also revealed that the GPhC had never:

 A further Freedom of Information request submitted by The Pharmacists’ Defence Association in mid-2018 revealed that whilst carrying out routine inspections of pharmacies, the GPhC had issued 667 ‘poor’ ratings between 1 November 2013 and 24 June 2018.
 A poor rating signified that:

-The PDA juxtaposed this finding against the finding from its earlier FOI request that the GPhC had never issued any sanctions for premises breaches.
+The PDA juxtaposed this finding against the finding from its earlier FOI request that the GPhC had never issued any sanctions for breaches of its premises standards.

-The GPhC keeps a "bank of acceptable tolerances" to help it decide what pharmacy inspection rating to give.
-It refused to disclose it, saying that it would prejudice the exercise of its functions.
+The GPhC keeps a "bank of acceptable tolerances" to help it decide what pharmacy inspection rating to give, when it inspects a registered pharmacy.
+The GPhC refused to disclose the details of the bank of acceptable tolerances, saying that it would prejudice the exercise of its functions.

-The GPhC's inappropriate approach to pharmacy premises regulation worsened in 2023 when it announced that it would conduct fewer routine inspections of pharmacies "to ensure we support pharmacies during these challenging times to provide safe and effective care to patients".
-The GPhC has no role in "supporting pharmacies" and would be less likely to detect problems if it wasn't conducting inspections; whether or not "challenging times" exist is not, according to the GPhC's statutory role set out in The Pharmacy Order 2010, meant to be the concern of the GPhC.
-According to the GPhC's statement, the cessation of inspections would improve the provision of safe and effective care; this implies that its conduct of inspections would in fact reduce the safe and effective care provided to patients.
+The GPhC's approach to pharmacy premises regulation changed in 2023 when it announced that it would conduct fewer routine inspections of pharmacies.
+The GPhC stated that it was doing so "to ensure we support pharmacies during these challenging times to provide safe and effective care to patients".
+The GPhC has no statutory role in "supporting pharmacies" and would be less likely to detect problems if not conducting inspections; whether or not "challenging times" exist is not, according to the GPhC's statutory role set out in The Pharmacy Order 2010, a matter to which the GPhC should or must have regard.
+According to the GPhC's statement, the cessation of inspections would improve the provision of safe and effective care - implying that its conduct of inspections would in fact reduce the safe and effective care provided to patients.